3 tips to help you transition into post-divorce parenting

 Discuss how you will share events with each other and how these will be handled.
 Your parenting plan is a good place to outline many of the points that you feel you might need to use later, including the parenting time schedule and how you will address disagreements.

 Your children are going to pay close attention to how you and your ex interact.
 Try to present a united front.
 If there are issues that need to be hashed out, do this when the kids aren’t around.
-Email, text messages and phone calls might help when it isn’t possible to meet face to face.
+Email, text messages, and phone calls might help when it isn’t possible to meet face to face.

 Remain flexible

-As the children grow up, you might find that old arrangements don’t work any longer.
+As the children grow up, you might find that old arrangements in post-divorce parenting don’t work any longer.
 The same is true if one parent moves or there is a significant change in circumstances.
 Being able to work out a new parenting plan with your ex can make life much easier.
 Even if there are only temporary issues that require a change, both parents being flexible is important.

 Keep the kids as the focal point